zx9w/simplesurance-challenge/readme.md

 The user is asking at the granularity of second so the answer is approximately correct for this granularity.

+## Implementation

+The actual implementation writes to two files and clears one of them every half minute, this is to avoid blocking, but since the write channel is buffered it's not really a problem if the writer blocks..

+Another quirk of the implementation is that the datastructure clears out old timestamps twice a second.
+There's a number of problems with this approach.

+The worst hack is making the queue variable global, I wanted to have direct read access from the handler threads but probably a better solution is just to use a buffered channel again and have the queue be owned by the funnel.

+Overall I think the solution is quite good though, if it just had tests and if I refactored it to take advantage of some of the lessons learned along the way, then I'd be pretty happy.
+However, refining this thing any further is not really a good use of my time at this moment.
+Maybe I'll come back to it in a few days.

+I didn't look further into the timestamp layout, I'm sure that could be improved as well.

 # Todo list